-We estimated two national scale-up scenarios, based on different models of verification, fund management and programme management, see Appendix 6 (26).
-Scenario 1 (termed ‘fully integrated’) considers that P4P is fully integrated into the government system with minimum resources required to scale-up P4P in relation to verification processes, fund management and central management, and no external technical support.
-Scenario 2 (termed ‘ongoing technical support’) is based on current management structures and assumes some degree of ongoing external technical support.
+We estimated two national scale-up scenarios, based on different models of verification, fund management, and program management (for [please provide], see Appendix 6).[26]
+Scenario 1 (fully integrated) assumed that pay-for-performance was fully integrated into the government system, with minimum resources required to scale up pay-for-performance in relation to verification processes, fund management, and central management and with no external technical support.
+Scenario 2 (ongoing technical support) was based on current management structures and assumed some degree of ongoing external technical support.

-The roll out was assumed to be phased-in over five years, with five regions introducing P4P each year.
-The roll out costs are presented as the total cost of achieving the roll out over five years discounted at 3%, and the annual cost of operating at scale.
+The roll out to achieve national coverage of pay-for-performance was assumed to be phased in over five years, with five regions introducing pay-for-performance each year.
+The roll out costs are presented as the total cost of achieving the roll out over five years discounted at 3 percent, and the annual cost of operating at the national scale.

 Measurement Of Effects And Incremental Cost-Effectiveness

-In a controlled before and after study of the P4P pilot, we measured the effects of P4P on all nine maternal and child health service coverage indicators in Tanzania over 13 months of implementation (29).
-We used difference in difference regression analysis to estimate the impact of P4P on the nine target indicators.
-Significant positive effects were found in only two of the nine indicators: an eight percentage point increase in the rate of institutional deliveries and a ten percentage point increase in the receipt of two doses of intermittent preventive therapy (IPT) during antenatal care (30).
-We verified that trends in a number of outcomes were similar between the intervention and comparison areas prior to the introduction of P4P.
+In a controlled before-and-after study of the pay-for-performance pilot, we measured the effects of pay-for-performance on all nine maternal and child health service coverage indicators in Tanzania over thirteen months of implementation.[29]
+We used difference-in-difference regression analysis to estimate the impact of pay-for-performance on the nine target indicators, including the rate of institutional deliveries and the receipt of two doses of intermittent preventive therapy during antenatal care.[30]
+We verified that trends in a number of outcomes were similar in the intervention and comparison areas before the introduction of pay-for-performance.

 Cost-effectiveness was defined as the incremental economic cost per additional birth in a health facility.
 The cost per woman of reproductive age is also reported.
-Cost-effectiveness for the roll-out was defined in relation to the economic cost of implementing P4P at scale for a one year period.
-Outcome effects were extrapolated to the national population assuming that the national programme would be as effective as the pilot.
+For the pay-for-performance national-level roll-out, cost-effectiveness was defined in relation to the economic cost of implementing pay-for-performance at the national scale for a one-year period.
+Outcome effects were extrapolated to the national population on the assumption that the national program would be as effective as the pilot.

-We assessed the impact on base case results of a variation of +/- 25% in salary costs as this is the most substantial resource input and also subject to greatest uncertainty.
+We assessed the impact on base case results of a variation of plus or minus 25 percent in salary costs, because the incentive payments are the most substantial resource input and also are subject to greatest uncertainty, since the amounts paid out depend on performance.

 Limitations

 There were a number of limitations to the study.
-Financial accounts data could only be obtained from one implementer and these were incomplete.
-Therefore the estimation of costs also relied on interviews conducted in two out of seven districts implementing P4P in 2013 and from a small number of facilities.
-Estimates of resource use associated with activities carried out earlier in the programme are dependent on accurate respondent recall.
+Financial accounts data could be obtained from one only implementer, and they were incomplete.
+Therefore, the estimation of costs also relied on interviews conducted in two of the seven districts that implemented pay-for-performance in 2013 and in a small number of facilities.
+Estimates of resource use associated with activities carried out earlier in the program were dependent on accurate respondent recall.

-We had no baseline information regarding time spent compiling HMIS data nor information from comparison sites about these activities.
-This made it difficult to estimate the incremental costs of performance data gathering associated with P4P.
-Therefore, all HMIS data generation activities were attributed to P4P which is a likely overestimation of costs, as some routine activities would have been carried out in some facilities.
-We therefore estimated total costs with and without this component.
+We had no baseline information on time spent compiling health management information system data.
+Nor did we have information from comparison sites about these activities.
+This made it difficult to estimate the incremental costs of performance data gathering associated with pay-for-performance.
+Therefore, all activities related to the generation of health management information system data were attributed to pay-for-performance.
+This was likely an overestimation of costs, since some routine health management information system activities would have been carried out in some facilities.
+Thus, we estimated costs with and without this component.